mw55309/poRe_docs/03_Run_QC.md

 * /Analyses/Basecall_**1D**_000/BaseCalled_template/
 * /Analyses/Basecall_**1D**_000/BaseCalled_complement/

+Also note that there are many new 1D protcols that will only have:

+FAST5 v1.1 and above
+* /Analyses/Basecall_**1D**_000/BaseCalled_template/

 ## Extracting meta-data from fast5
 If you haven't run pore_rt(), then you can extract meta-data directly from the fast5 files.
 This takes a long time as we have to open each file and extract the attributes.
 We will use a simple example here.